 Distributed?
 Yes.
 Alone?
 No.

-As I’ve sent these Pragmatic Managers and received these responses from many of you, I keep hearing one theme: “I thought I was the only one dealing with this issue.”
+As I've sent these Pragmatic Managers about geographically distributed teams and received these responses from many of you, I keep hearing one theme: “I thought I was the only one dealing with this issue.”

 You are not alone.

 And, if you are the one person who knows that agile requires constant communication, set the example.
-Initiate conversations, ask questions, be visible (even at a distance) and help people see they can swarm around a feature.
-This is one of the reasons I like kanban so much for a distributed team–it shows them visually that they must limit their work-in-progress.
+Initiate conversations, ask questions, be visible (even at a distance).
+Help people see they can swarm around a feature.
+This is one of the reasons I like kanban so much for a distributed team—it shows them visually that they must limit their work-in-progress.

-Answer: Several of you asked this question and when I probed, you were managers and Scrum Masters.
+Several of you asked this question.
+When I probed, you were managers and Scrum Masters.
 This is a Bad Idea.

 As a manager, you have title-based authority, you hold the purse strings, you probably conduct performance reviews, and you want people to think of you as an equal member of the team.